Point of Sale

 Cost plus (or interchange plus) pricing is considered the most popular and most transparent pricing model available for merchants.
 With easy-to-understand terms and fees, many merchants see it as a more equitable option.
 These very benefits are the reason TouchBistro leads the marketplace with cost plus pricing.

 With the cost plus pricing model, the restaurant owner pays the non-negotiable interchange fee (for the type of credit card, like Mastercard or Visa) and the payment processor markup.
-The markup is calculated by adding the interchange fee, the card brand fee, and a per-transaction fee charged by the payment processor.
+The markup is calculated by adding the interchange fee, basis point mark-up, and a per-transaction fee charged by the payment processor.

 Here’s what that looks like:

-Interchange fee + card brand fee + transaction fee = total processing fee
+Interchange fee + basis point mark-up + transaction fee = total processing fee

 And here’s what that looks like for a $100 restaurant check: